Women led uprisings: French Revolution

-In the sector of Bourgeoises, Madame Etta Palm van Aelder was a leading figure in fighting to women's rights.
-She demanded for the equal right to an education, political freedom, divorce and legality of women of age 21 and over.
-While political freedom would not be gained until after the Revolution, all other demands would be meet in some way.
-In August 1792, women of the age of 21 and above were given legal freedom from their parents.
+Within the bourgeoisie, Madame Etta Palm van Aelder was a leading figure in fighting for women's rights.
+She demanded the equal right to education, political freedom, divorce and the legal freedom of women of age 21 and over.
+While political freedom would not be gained until after the Revolution, all of van Aelder's other demands would be met in some way.
+In August 1792, women aged 21 and above were given legal freedom from their parents.
 In September 1792, women were granted the right to divorce and the Law of 1794 eased the divorce process.
-Educational programs were advanced and allowed women to be trained for careers in the work field, but they still did not obtain equality.
+Educational programs were advanced and allowed women to be trained for careers, but they still did not obtain equality.
 Female teachers were paid less than males and primary school classes were divided by gender.
-By the end of the advancements and improvements in the educational system, the women weren't much better off than before.
+After the advancements and improvements in the educational system, women were not much better off than before.

 R. B. Rose argues that despite the efforts of women during the Revolution, little changed.
 The Revolution was a revolution for the men, and a place of chaos for the women.
-The French Revolutionary Constitution of 1791 allowed women to be labeled as citizens, but nothing else than that.
-They still didn't have voting rights or the ability to run for office.
-The Napoleonic Law of 1804 suppressed wives into submission to their husbands, reversing all equality demands made during the Revolution.
-Women still couldn't own land because they couldn't legally sign any contract, putting the land into the hands of her closest masculine relative figure.
+The French Revolutionary Constitution of 1791 allowed women to be labeled as citizens, but nothing else.
+They did not have voting rights or the ability to run for office.
+The Napoleonic Code of 1804 suppressed wives into submission to their husbands, reversing all equality demands made during the Revolution.
+Women still could not own land because they could not legally sign any contract, putting the land into the hands of her closest male relative.